Post-Call & Mid-Call SMS

 SMS Conversations

-To review the actual messages sent:
+To review the messages sent:

-1. Navigate to Outreach > Conversations (for outbound)
+1. Navigate to Conversations

-3. See full message threads and customer responses
+2. See full message threads and customer responses

 Troubleshooting